Find Affordable College Courses

 $26,376 Average Tuition & Fees

 Out of the 51 schools in the United States that were part of this year’s ranking, University of Colorado Denver/Anschutz Medical Campus landed the # 4 spot on the list.
-Located in the city of Denver, CU Anschutz is a public school with a fairly large student population.
+Located in the city of Denver, CU Anschutz is a public college with a very large student population.

-Out-of-state tuition fees for undergraduate students at San Jose State are $19,732 per year.
+The average tuition and fees for an out-of-state undergraduate student at San Jose State are $19,732 a year.

 On top of its placing in our value ranking, San Jose State also did well on our Best Library Science Schools list.
 It’s in the top 15% of all schools reviewed in this analysis.